statycc/pymwp/guide/example_infinite.md

 #### Discussion

-Observing the two rightmost matrix columns, the absence of $\infty$ coefficients shows variables `X2` and `X3` have reasonable growth bounds.
+The two rightmost matrix columns do not contain $\infty$ coefficients.
+This means data flow to variables `X2` and `X3` have polynomially bounded growth.
 The problematic variable is `X1`.
-Observe that it is impossible to make a choice, at index 2 corresponding to the assignment inside the `while` loop, that would produce a matrix without infinite coefficients.
+Observe that it is impossible to make a choice, at index 2, that would produce a matrix without infinite coefficients.
+This corresponds to the assignment statement inside the `while` loop.
+Thus, we have identified the point and source of failure.
-The conclusion of the analysis is $\infty$ result.
+The conclusion of this analysis is $\infty$ result.